Search This Blog

 Agonis flexuosa - Peppermint Willow

-The Peppermint Willow is a fast growing small evergreen tree, to 25' around here (potentially 35' plus) forming a wide spreading weeping habit, like a weeping willow perhaps.
+The Peppermint Willow is a fast growing small to medium evergreen tree, to 25' around here (potentially 35' plus) forming a wide spreading weeping habit, like a weeping willow perhaps.
 Very interesting look when in full bloom as the flowers borne along the stem seem to show off the long arching stems.
 The largest ones I have seen locally is on Cedar St. at the Kuumbwa.

 Leaves are evergreen, simple, alternate, narrowly lanceolate, 4-5" long by about 1/2" wide.
 Often slightly curved or falcate shaped with neither a top or bottom.
 They are stout like many in the family and showing reddish new growth as well.
 They are know for having a very strong peppermint smell.